ctglab/ENEO/docs/resources.md

 This script will download different resources:

+- genome from GIAB, the `GRCh38_GIABv3_no_alt_analysis_set_maskedGRC_decoys_MAP2K3_KMT2C_KCNJ18` version.
+Why?
+Look [here](https://gist.github.com/brentp/1935e9bada1ea3185fbbc132019a619e).
-- genome, transcriptome and GTF from [Gencode](https://www.gencodegenes.org/human/)
+- transcriptome and GTF from [Gencode](https://www.gencodegenes.org/human/)
 - 1000G, ExAC from the GATK resource bundle
-- dbSNPs ALFA
+- dbSNPs ALFA from NCBI
 - REDI portal
 - VEP cache (v105)

-ENEO uses also COSMIC, to further annotate known somatic variants with the relevant COSMIC id.
-According to the nature of your entity (Commercial or Non-Commercial), please download the cosmic VCF file following the guidelines on the [website](https://cancer.sanger.ac.uk/cosmic/download/cosmic).
-After downloading, add the PATH of the downloaded VCF into the configuration file (located under `config/config_main.yaml`)

-!!! note
-    If you're not interested in using COSMIC and are not interested in adding this notation, you had to edit the file in `workflow/utils/vcfanno.toml`.
-In details, you had to remove the lines 31-35 and the lines 43-51

 ## What if I already got some of them?

 The configuration script works by controlling the existence of the files whose path is written inside the main configuration file `conf_main.yaml`, located in the `config` folder.
 If any of those files are already in your machine, just edit the configuration file adding the right *absolute* path.
 The script will check for its presence without re-downloading it.

 !!! failure
     The annotation for files must be concordant throughout the pipeline, to avoid any error.
+The chromosome notation in use is the one by Gencode, thus with `chr`.
 Be sure to add resources manually only if you're sure of their concordance.